Carlos López (footballer, born 2004): Career

 López was born in Málaga, Andalusia, and was a Málaga CF youth graduate.
 He made his senior debut with the reserves on 31 October 2021, starting in a 1–0 Tercera División RFEF away win over Alhaurín de la Torre CF.

 In June 2023, after establishing himself as a regular starter for the B-team, López was promoted to the main squad to act as a backup option.
 A backup to Alfonso Herrero, he made his first team debut on 1 November, starting in a 0–0 away draw against Barakaldo CF, for the season's Copa del Rey, saving two penalties in the shoot-out as the club won 4–2.

 On 13 December 2023, López renewed his contract with the Blanquiazules until 2027.
 He featured in a further two matches during the campaign, both in the cup, as the club achieved promotion to Segunda División.

-López made his professional debut on 1 June 2025, starting in a 2–2 home draw against Burgos CF.
+Still a backup to Herrero, López further extended his link until 2029 on 4 February 2025.
+He made his professional debut on 1 June, starting in a 2–2 home draw against Burgos CF.